nadiacw/biomenstrual/about.markdown

 permalink: /about/
 ---

 A project on designing sustainable menstrual care technologies.
-Blog by [Nadia](https://nadiacw.com/).
+Blog by [Nadia](https://nadiacw.com/) and [Marie Louise](https://mljuul.com/).

 **Team**